 All this creamy Cajun talk reminds me of my Louisiana friend, Laurie (hey, girl!).
 She is always making amazing Jambalaya (Spanish and French influenced) cuisines and creamy meals that I told her I am gonna one day try to create a "healthy southern food" version!

-Here we go- lets make a healthier creamy carbohydrate pasta by using light Greek cream cheese and chicken sausage instead of beef or pork!
-Hubby didn’t mind because he could not stop raving how delicious my version is!
+Here we go- lets make a healthier creamy carbohydrate pasta by using light Greek cream cheese, quinoa fusilli pasta noodles and chicken sausage instead of beef or pork.
+Hubby didn't mind because he could not stop raving how delicious my version is!

 Let me warn you this shrimp and scallop pasta recipe is very spicy so the kiddos might not like it too much, but go ahead and see if they do!
 Worth a try, right?
 I suggest starting with 1 Tablespoon of Cajun spice and see if you want it spicier adding up to 2 Tablespoons.
 My husband and I like it very spicy (we were kinda sweating eating it!) so I used 2 Tablespoons of Cajun spice in ours.
 You can vary your shellfish too by adding lobster in this recipe too!
 I also prefer to use chicken sausage instead of beef or pork Andouille sausage since that is also lighter in saturated fats and I do not eat red meat.